ned2/melbviz/README.md

-A set of dashboards for analysing the Melbourne City [Pedestrian Counting System dataset](https://data.melbourne.vic.gov.au/Transport/Pedestrian-Counting-System-2009-to-Present-counts-/b2ak-trbp).
+A set of dashboards for analysing the Melbourne City Council [Pedestrian Counting System dataset](https://data.melbourne.vic.gov.au/Transport/Pedestrian-Counting-System-2009-to-Present-counts-/b2ak-trbp).

 This is a work in progress.
 Watch this space :)